 ISI’s Declaration on Professional Ethics provides a framework for statistical professionals to make individual decisions, based on common values and experiences.

-Prestigious awards of ISI and its Associations recognise statistical achievements and accomplishments.
+Prestigious awards of ISI and its Associations recognize statistical achievements and accomplishments.
 ISI obtains and administers support for members from developing countries to attend an extensive variety of international conferences.
 It also develops and delivers statistical capacity building programmes, often in partnership with other stakeholders, including workshops to develop skills and leadership and mentoring programmes.
-ISI organises activities to promote the careers of young statisticians.
+ISI organizes activities to promote the careers of young statisticians.